SpeXial

-SpeXial is a Taiwanese boy band formed by Comic International Productions in 2012.
-The group name is a combination of "eXtra" and "Special", which expresses the desire of the group to be unique.
+SpeXial was a Taiwanese boy band formed by Comic International Productions in 2012.
+The group name is a combination of "eXtra" and "Special", which expressed the desire of the group to be unique.
 The group started off with four members and debuted on December 7, 2012 with their self-titled album, SpeXial.
-After several lineup changes, the group's final line-up consists of only two members: Win and Dylan.
+After several lineup changes, the group's final line-up consisted of only two members: Win and Dylan.
 Their fandom name is SXF (Chinese: 特使), which represents "Special Mission".

 On May 21–22, 2016, SpeXial held their first major concert "SpeXial the 1st concert - SpeXial Land 2016" at Xinzhuang Gymnasium in New Taipei City, with a guest appearance by Pets Tseng.

 Career

 2012 to 2013: Debut

 In 2012, Comic International Productions selected four boys whose average age was 20 years old and average height is 183 cm to form a new boy band named "SpeXial".
 The members included Wes (made his acting debut in Taiwanese Idol Drama K.O.3an Guo), Wayne (one of the top ten contestants of Taiwanese TV singing contest One Million Star (Season 6), Brent and Sam (made their acting debut in the television series KO One Return.
 Before releasing their first album, SpeXial received training in South Korea for a month.

 On December 7, 2012, SpeXial debuted with their first self-titled Mandopop album, SpeXial.
 The album was funded by “2012 Funding the Production and Marketing of Outstanding Popular Music” of Bureau of Audiovisual and Music Industry Development.
 Also, SpeXial starred in Idol Drama KO One Return and performed the theme song and insert song.

 In 2013, SpeXial starred in the sequel, KO One Re-act.
 They were invited by Executive Yuan for anti-drug campaign endorsement with Pets Tseng (who also starred in the sequel) because of their positive image in the drama.